Critical cones for sufficient second order conditions in PDE constrained optimization: Second order sufficient conditions

 Altogether, we conclude

 Therefore $v\in G_{\bar u}^{\tau^*}\subset G_{\bar u}^\tau$ and hence $v\in C^\tau_{\bar u}$ holds.

-Now we combine the techniques of the cases 1 and 2.
-On one hand, we have that $v$ belongs to $ C^\tau_{\bar u}$, so that we can use the second order condition \eqref{E3.1}., On the other hand, the function $w$ satisfies that its $L^1(Q)$-norm bounds from below the directional derivative $j(u;u-\bar u)$.
-Let us see how to do this in detail.
+Now we combine the techniques of Cases 1 and 2.
+On one hand, we have that $v$ belongs to $ C^\tau_{\bar u}$, so that we can use the second order condition \eqref{E3.1}.
+On the other hand, the function $w$ satisfies that its $L^1(Q)$-norm bounds from below the directional derivative $J'(\bar u;u-\bar u)$.
+Let us see in detail how to do this.
 We start at the inequality \eqref{E3.5}.
 Applying Lemma \ref{Le.3.2} we deduce the existence of $\varepsilon_4 > 0$ such that